jhejna/cpl/README.md

 ## Installation

 Complete the following steps:
-1. Clone the repository to your desired location using `git clone`.
+1. Clone the repository to your desired location using `git clone <repository_url>`.
 2. Create the conda environment using `conda env create -f environment_<cpu or gpu>.yaml`.
 Note that the correct MetaWorld version must be used.
 3. Install the repository research package via `pip install -e research`.
 4. Modify the `setup_shell.sh` script by updating the appropriate values as needed.
 The `setup_shell.sh` script should load the environment, move the shell to the repository directory, and additionally setup any external dependencies.
 All the required flags should be at the top of the file.
 This is necessary for support with the SLURM launcher, which we used to run experiments.